Hunslet Austerity 0-6-0ST: Post-war construction

 Hunslet rebuilt many NCB locomotives and when the Army started to sell off locomotives again in 1959, they bought 15 examples that were to be rebuilt and sold on.
 The NCB bought 13 of these, the 14th was sold directly into preservation and the final locomotive was scrapped without being rebuilt.
 Ultimately from first to last, a total of 485 examples were constructed between 1943 and 1964.

 The NCB continued to use Austerities in the 1970s and a small number remained in service until the early 1980s, notably at Bickershaw Colliery, Greater Manchester.
 Some of the examples that survived the longest were those fitted with mechanical stokers and Kylpor blast pipes or Giesl ejectors to improve their performance and reduce smoke.

 Preservation

-Seventy Austerities, sometimes referred to as 'Buckets', have been preserved on heritage railways, many in working order.
+Seventy Austerities have been preserved on heritage railways, many in working order.
 Several have been painted as LNER Class J94s to represent mainline rather than industrial use.
 During the "Rocket 150" celebrations in 1979, NCB Bold Colliery "Austerity" No. 7 Robert also participated in the cavalcade of locomotives at Rainhill.
 Enthusiasts often refer to them by the nickname of "Bucket".